reflectoring/reflectoring.github.io/content/blog/2023/2023-01-25-junit5-parameterized-tests.md

 ### @CsvFileSource

 This annotation lets us use comma-separated value (CSV) files from the `classpath` or the local file system.
 Similar to @CsvSource, here also, each CSV record results in one execution of the parameterized test.
-It also supports various other attributes - `numLinesToSkip`, `useHeadersInDisplayName`, `lineSeparator`, `delimiter` etc.
+It also supports various other attributes - `numLinesToSkip`, `useHeadersInDisplayName`, `lineSeparator`, `delimiterString` etc.

+#### Example 1: Basic implementation

 ```java
 @ParameterizedTest